Wednesday, 30 August 2023

 An inukshuk on the Nunavut flag

-Then it was back to the ship through fairly chopping waters - but not before I snapped a few plants of course (I was always getting the hurry on!)
+Then it was time to return to the ship through fairly chopping waters - but not before I photographed a few plants of course (I was always getting the hurry on!)

 L: Arctic poppy R: Lapland poppy